abhysunny/DocumentumExport/README.md

 # DocumentumExport
-Documentum Export utility written using DFC
+Documentum Export utility written in java using DFC library